LithiumHosting/apiscp-whmcs/README.md

-# apnscp Provisioning Module for WHMCS
+# ApisCP Provisioning Module for WHMCS
 By Troy Siedsma (Lithium Hosting)

 ## Requirements:
 WHMCS v7.1+
-apnscp must be on version 3.1
+ApisCP must be on version 3.1
 https://forums.apnscp.com/t/apnscp-3-1-development-thread/68/5?u=msaladna

 ## Configuring
-- Create Plans in apnscp
+- Create Plans in ApisCP
 - Install server module in WHMCS
-- Create a server or multiple apnscp servers under products -> servers
+- Create a server or multiple ApisCP servers under products -> servers
   - Define the hostname, password(api key), check the box for secure and make sure the port is 2083
 - Create a new Product in WHMCS, use apnscp as the module
 - Under module config, select your plan and add / update values as needed (blank is ok to use plan defaults)